hendrikvanantwerpen/scala-collection-mapreduce/README.md

 deep.
 Also the difference between multoid and monoid values in maps is still there.

-Note that using the CanBuildFrom approach, the Multoids only work for immutable collections. (is this true??)

 Performance was bad when we used to builder, because our function is called for every element, but then rebuild the collection using the builder.
 Vast improvement when we used the builder only for the empty